-All other fees incurred by the Company for services provided by PwC relate to the use of Inform, PwC's accounting research software, and PwC's disclosure checklist software, which amounted to \$2,000 in 2023 and \$4,500 in 2022.
+All other fees incurred by the Company for services provided by PwC relate to the use of Inform, PwC's accounting research software, and PwC's disclosure checklist software, which amounted to \$4,500 in each of 2022 and 2021.
 The Audit Committee has considered whether the provision of non-audit services to the Company is compatible with maintaining PwC's independence.

 The Audit Committee has adopted a policy of evaluating and pre-approving all audit and non-audit services provided by the independent auditors.
 The Audit Committee may delegate pre-approval authority to a member, provided that decisions of such member shall be presented to the full Audit Committee at its next scheduled meeting.
-The Audit Committee pre-approved all audit and permissible non-audit services provided by the independent auditors in 2023.
+The Audit Committee pre-approved all audit and permissible non-audit services provided by the independent auditors in 2022.